 \end{theorem}

-\begin{remark} An interesting property of both the results in \cref{thm:gd_for_quasar_convex} and \cref{thm:fw_quasar_analysis} is that the algorithms achieve their convergence rates without requiring any knowledge of the parameter $\gamma$.
-The fact that the algorithms adapt automatically to the unknown $\gamma$ highlights their robustness and makes the results easily applicable in practical machine learning settings. \end{remark}
+\begin{remark} An interesting property of the result in \cref{thm:gd_for_quasar_convex,thm:fw_quasar_analysis} is that the algorithms can achieve their convergence rates without requiring any knowledge of the parameter $\gamma$.
+The fact that they adapt automatically to the unknown $\gamma$ highlights their robustness and makes the results easily applicable in practical machine learning settings. \end{remark}